Shohan494/routit-findings-april-11th-2023/README.md

 Route::get('importJsonFile', 'LeesyPrintMailController@importJsonFile')->name('importJsonFile');
 Route::get('submitLeesyPrintHostfactData', 'LeesyPrintHostfactController@submitLeesyPrintHostfactData')->name('submitLeesyPrintHostfactData');

-before import
-// check current date or month and then check and match "period" => $data['period'], DONE
+-before import // check current date or month and then check and match "period" => $data['period'], -DONE

+- AND ALSO DELETE THE FILE WHICH HAS BEEN FULLY IMPORTED
+- DONE BUT COMMENTED

-also before submit to hostfact
-// check current date or month and then check and match "period" => $data['period'],
+-also before submit to hostfact // check current date or month and then check and match "period" => $data['period'], -DONE

+- ** QUESTION - WE GET SO MANY FILES, WHICH ONE TO PICK? **
+- ** QUESTION - MAIL WAS READ AND MOVED, NEED TO CHECK MAIL**